 Diagnosing An Allergy

-If you think you may have an allergy, your doctor will ask about your symptoms and medical history.
+That said, if you think you may have an allergy, your doctor will ask about your symptoms and medical history.
 Your doctor may also perform a physical exam and test for allergies with blood tests or skin prick tests.
 If you are diagnosed with an allergy, your doctor may prescribe medications to control the symptoms.
 It’s important to follow your doctor’s instructions closely so that you don’t overuse or abuse any medication.

 How Do We Treat Our Allergies?